The 3 Trolls who wanted to separate the Westfjords Region from the Mainland of Iceland - Icelandic Folklore

 Drive down this road in the direction of the sea until you see the cairn in my second photo.
 In the distance, you will see the 2 trolls.
 It is best to leave your car there and walk down to the trolls.
 There is a very bumpy and rocky trail leading to the trolls so it is best to walk.

-The first time we visited the trolls it was during a rainstorm.
+The first time we visited the trolls was during a rainstorm.
 The day after the sun shone brightly, so we visited the trolls again to get better photos.

 One of the Westfjord trolls

-I found the folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason.
+I found the folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason.
 It is called Tröllin á Vestfjörðum or the Trolls in the Westfjords and goes like this:

 "In ancient times (after the settlement of Iceland) there were three trolls in the Westfjords who wanted to dig a channel between the Westfjords and the other country (the mainland of Iceland), between Gilsfjörður and Kollafjörður fjords, close to where it is at its narrowest."

 Here you can see how the Westfjords look like the head of Iceland